 Christine’s Official Biography

-ne Elder is a lifelong naturalist, artist and educator.
+Christine Elder is a lifelong naturalist, artist, and educator.
 She holds Bachelor’s and Master’s degrees in Biology, with an emphasis on ecological principles, and a certificate in Science Illustration from the University of California.
 She also completed three summers of graduate studies at the Rocky Mountain Biological Lab, focusing on botany and pollination biology.

 In Christine’s current work as an environmental educator, she teaches workshops, leads nature sketching retreats, and offers online classes.

 She has an insatiable drive to travel and observe wildlife in their native habitats.
-She’s been blessed to observe calving glaciers and breaching whales in Alaska, courting alligators in Florida, 5 million bats in Texas, rattlesnakes and scorpions in Arizona and howler monkeys in Honduras.
-In the past three years, her travels have taken her all over the Western Hemisphere co-leading international nature tours with Paradise Birding.
+She’s been blessed to observe calving glaciers and breaching whales in Alaska, courting alligators in Florida, 5 million bats in Texas, rattlesnakes, and scorpions in Arizona and howler monkeys in Honduras.
+Since 2012, her travels have taken her all over the Western Hemisphere co-leading international nature tours with Paradise Birding.

 When not traveling or teaching, Christine can be found in her art studio, creating illustrations for her own projects and for clients as part of her work as a scientific illustrator.
 Learn more about these services and view praise for her work from clients.

 She resides in central Oregon, sandwiched between the 10,000-foot volcanic peaks of the Cascades and the high desert where pronghorn antelope roam and sage grouse dance.
 Christine firmly believes in giving back and supports a variety of environmental conservation and education programs throughout the year.

 I invite you to check out my free online Nature Sketching Challenge where you can gain the skills and confidence to draw nature’s beauty.
 You also might enjoy watching my videos or checking out my blog for entertaining and inspiring nature stories.